Are flights included?

 How much spending money will I need?

 I spent US$100 the first time and US$200 the second time.
-Everything is paid for and India is a fairly cheap place to visit in comparison to the west.
-I doubt you’ll need more than US$500 for the two week adventure.
+Everything on tour is paid for apart from Alcohol and souvenirs etc so you won’t need much.
+The countries we visit are cheap places to visit for western tourists so we doubt you’ll need more than US$500 for the two week adventure.

-Although not the done thing in Australia, most of the rest of the world expect a small monetary thank you for services provided.
-Someone carries your bags to your room, that’s a dollar.
-The back up team wakes up before you and checks your tyre pressure, fills the petrol tank and warms your bike up, follows behind you and fixes your bike if you have any problems and then at the end of the day while you enjoy a refreshing frosty treat, they are getting your bike back to tip top condition well into the night.
+Absolutely.
+The support team wakes up before you and checks tyre pressures, fill petrol tanks and warm your bike up.
+They follow us throughout the day and fix your bike in a jiffy if there are any problems.
+At the end of the day, while you’re enjoy a refreshing frosty treat, they are getting your bike back to tip top condition, sometimes well into the night.

-We’d suggest you tip the support crew US$100.
-It’ll be spread amongst the mechanics and backup team.
-Usually 4 people in the support team, so you’re basically tipping each crew member less than $2 a day.
+We’d suggest each rider tip the support crew US$100.
+It’ll be collected and handed to the senior crew member at the final celebration dinner to be distributed amongst the mechanics and backup team.
+There are usually 4+ people in the support team, so you’re effectively tipping each crew member less than $2 a day.
 Frankly, that’s a bargain!

 The price includes twin share accommodation so you’ll be sharing your room / tent with someone.
 If you want your own room, that can be arranged at an extra cost.
 Please note that single rooms may not be available on some nights but we’ll do our best to accommodate you.